Nissan RB engine: RB25 (2.5L I6)

 In May 1998 a NEO head was fitted, which enabled the engine to be classified as a low emission vehicle (LEV) engine due to their lower fuel consumption and emission output.
-The NEO head featured solid lifters rather than hydraulic, revised camshafts, with on/off solenoid Variable VCT, used a hotter 82 °C thermostat, model-specific coil packs and a revised inlet manifold (the runner diameter is reduced from 50 to 45 mm to increase air velocity and low end torque) in particular the RB25DE NEO which had two inlets going into the inlet manifold.
+The NEO head featured solid lifters (needing adjustment over time) rather than hydraulic (self adjusting), revised camshafts (higher lift lower duration to complement smaller ports and torque), with on/off solenoid variable VCT, used a hotter 82 °C thermostat, model-specific coil packs and a revised inlet manifold (the runner diameter is reduced from 50 to 45 mm to increase air velocity and low end torque) in particular the RB25DE NEO which had two inlets going into the inlet manifold.
 The combustion chamber of the head is smaller so model-specific pistons are used to compensate.
-The turbo received the larger OP6 turbine which some came with steel compressor and turbine wheels, where others had the nylon plastic compressor wheel and ceramic turbine wheel.
+The turbo received the larger OP6 turbine wheel, while some came with an aluminium compressor and super alloy turbine wheels, others had the nylon plastic compressor wheel and ceramic turbine wheel.
 Turbo engines were upgraded to use GT-R spec connecting rods.
 Some also used an N1 type oil pump and had the oil pump drive collar on the crank revised to help cope with the breakage problems associated with fast, high revs.

-All in all they are quite a different engine in their own right - a culmination of 20 years of Nissan RB engine building rolled into one.
+All in all they are quite a different engine in their own right — a culmination of 20 years of Nissan RB engine building rolled into one.

-The non-VCT, non-turbo RB25DE was fitted to the R32 Skyline, the VCT turbo and non-turbo was fitted to R33 Skylines and the WNC34 Stagea.
-Early R34 Skylines use the non-NEO RB, later Skyline and Stagea (WGNC34) models use the NEO version.
+The non-VCT, non-turbo RB25DE was fitted to the R32 Skyline, the VCT turbo and non-turbo was fitted to R33 Skylines and the WNC34 Stagea and the Laurel C34.
+R34 Skyline, C35 Laurel and later Stagea (WGNC34) models use the NEO RB.

 The 2.5 L RB25 engine was produced in four different forms: